matthi01/token-accounts/client/README.md

 - React
 - Typescript
 - react-table v7
-- Node

 ## Running the project:

-### Set up .env files
+### Set up .env file

-An .env.example file has been provided for both Client and Server.
+An .env.example file has been provided.
 Create a .env file in the same directory as the .env.example file.
 Copy the contents of .env.example into .env.
-Do this for both Client and Server directories.

 ### `npm install`

 Installs necessary dependencies of the project.

-### `npm run install-dependencies`

-Installs necessary dependencies of the Server and the Client.

 ### `npm start`